Inria-Prosecco/StarMalloc/ARTIFACT.md

 2. Performance is competitive with respect to `hardened_malloc` TODO

+- (if StarMalloc has been tweaked and rebuilt, `cp ~/starmalloc/out/starmalloc.so extern/st/` to benchmark the correct version)
 - `cd out/bench`
 - `bash ../../bench.sh sys hm st allt` to bench the system allocator, hardened_malloc and StarMalloc on all benchmarks
 - Results should be copied into `benchres.csv`, which can be read in the following manner.